chef/automate/components/docs-chef-io/content/automate/ha_config_gen.md

 ## OpenSearch Certificate and Private/Public Key

-`Root CA for Open Search`
+`Root CA for OpenSearch`
-: In case of have custom certificates for Open Search node provide root certificates.
+: In case of have custom certificates for OpenSearch node provide root certificates.

-`Admin Key certificate for Open Search`
+`Admin Key certificate for OpenSearch`
-: In case of have custom certificates for Open Search node provide admin key certificates.
+: In case of have custom certificates for OpenSearch node provide admin key certificates.

-`Admin certificate for Open Search`
+`Admin certificate for OpenSearch`
-: In case of have custom certificates for Open Search node provide admin certificates.
+: In case of have custom certificates for OpenSearch node provide admin certificates.

-`Private key for Open Search`
+`Private key for OpenSearch`
-: If you have a custom certificate for Open Search node provide your private for Open Search, If you have a custom certificates for each Open Search node then provide different private key for each of Open Search node.
+: If you have a custom certificate for OpenSearch node provide your private for OpenSearch, If you have a custom certificates for each OpenSearch node then provide different private key for each of OpenSearch node.

-`Public key for Open Search`
+`Public key for OpenSearch`
-: If you have a custom certificate for Open Search node provide your public for Open Search, If you have a custom certificates for each Open Search node then provide different public key for each of Open Search node.
+: If you have a custom certificate for OpenSearch node provide your public for OpenSearch, If you have a custom certificates for each OpenSearch node then provide different public key for each of OpenSearch node.

 ## PostgreSQL Certificate and Private/Public Key

-`Root CA for Postgresql`
+`Root CA for PostgreSQL`
-: In case of have custom certificates for Postgresql node provide root certificates.
+: In case of have custom certificates for PostgreSQL node provide root certificates.

-`Private key for Postgresql`
+`Private key for PostgreSQL`
-: If you have a custom certificate for Postgresql node provide your private for Postgresql, If you have a custom certificates for each Postgresql node then provide different private key for each of Postgresql node.
+: If you have a custom certificate for PostgreSQL node provide your private for PostgreSQL, If you have a custom certificates for each PostgreSQL node then provide different private key for each of PostgreSQL node.

-`Public key for Postgresql`
+`Public key for PostgreSQL`
-: If you have a custom certificate for Postgresql node provide your public for Postgresql, If you have a custom certificates for each Postgresql node then provide different public key for each of Postgresql node.
+: If you have a custom certificate for PostgreSQL node provide your public for PostgreSQL, If you have a custom certificates for each PostgreSQL node then provide different public key for each of PostgreSQL node.

 ## AWS Deployment